seenakhan/ContosoTraders/demo-scripts/low-code-development/overview.md

 You must have Inventory Management System App deployed in your Power platform environment and setup with GitHub Actions.
 If you have not deployed it yet, please refer the [documentation](../docs/Inventory-power-app-deployment-guide.md).

 ## Walkthrough

+Please create a Teams group named TailwindTradersApproval and a channel named ProductPriceUpdate in your Microsoft Teams.

 Now, Let us try the Inventory Management System App and see how it executes.